What forms are required by the university in order to submit a proposal?

 Fringe benefits are retirement and health insurance benefits associated with salaries.
 Medicaid and workers’ compensation are also included in fringe benefits.

 OSP permits the use of a fringe benefit rate when developing budgets.

 The actual charge for fringe benefits depends on the employee’s job classification and number of dependents.
-Detailed information on fringe benefits can be viewed at Fringe Benefits — Actual Costs.

 I am an employee with an academic-year appointment.
 Do I need to include fringe benefits for my requested summer salary support in my budget?